falcon4fun/AD-PS-Scripts/README.md

 # AD-PS-Scripts
-Some PowerShell scripts usefull for ActiveDirectory forest
+Some PowerShell scripts usefull for ActiveDirectory and AzureActiveDirectory